ligolang/ligo/gitlab-pages/docs/data-types/big_maps.md

 </Syntax>

-## Removing
+## Removing elements

-The function `Big_map.remove` creates a big map containing the elements of a given big map, without a given element.
-If the element is not already present, the new big map is the same as the old one, as expected.
+The function `Big_map.remove` creates a big-map containing the elements of a given big-map, without the element with the given key.
+If the element is not already present, the new big-map is the same as the old one.

 <Syntax syntax="cameligo">